Teriks/pake/docs/source/basictasks.rst

         file_helper = pake.FileHelper(ctx)

-        # Clean up using a the FileHelper object
+        # Clean up using the FileHelper object.
-        # Remove any bin directory, this wont complain if "bin"
+        # Remove the bin directory, this wont complain if 'bin'
         # does not exist.

-        file_helper.rmtree("bin")
+        file_helper.rmtree('bin')

         # Glob remove object files from the foo and bar directories

-        file_helper.glob_remove("foo/*.o")
-        file_helper.glob_remove("bar/*.o")
+        file_helper.glob_remove('foo/*.o')
+        file_helper.glob_remove('bar/*.o')

-    # Run pake, the default task that will be executed when
+    # Run pake; The default task that will be executed when
-    # none are specified will be 'baz'. the tasks parameter
+    # none are specified on the command line will be 'baz' in
+    # this case.

-    # is optional, if it is not specified then you will have to specify
+    # The tasks parameter is optional, but if it is not specified
-    # which tasks need to be run on the command line.
+    # here, you will be required to specify a task or tasks on the
+    # command line.

     pake.run(pk, tasks=baz)